multitudes/FabLabNeukoelln-Fungi_Project/README.md

 - Temperature needs to be between 22-28°C for oyster mushrooms.

 ### Some Microcontrollers
 - Arduino can handle the three sensors.
-Can send data via WiFi?
+- Arduino Matter is able to use Matter which is a new standard for home automation.
+Still new and not yet for sale in Europe.

 ## Music?
 Can mushrooms make music?
 This is still left to see.

 ### Mix the Substrate
+We can skip this step at first because it requires strilisation and we cannot currently do it.
 - Coffee grounds
 - Wood pellets
 - Big container